Patrick F. Ledger, Chief Executive Officer

 Emery has been instrumental in developing employee health through a Wellness Committee that offers onsite programs.
 As a result of these programs, we expect to see savings in the cost of health care coverage over the years.
 We also offer training and education for the entire workforce, and develop future leaders through a management training program.
 Emery graduated from the University of Arizona with bachelor’s degrees in education and business.

 Tisha Brackeen, Member and Customer Services Liaison

-Tisha began her career in the Human Resources department as total compensation and benefits manager in 2002.
-Several years later, she transitioned to support manager for the cooperatives integrated accounting system, SAP, and helped install and implement the software system.
+Tisha began her career in the human resources area as total compensation and benefits manager in 2002.
+Several years later, she transitioned to support manager for the cooperatives’ integrated accounting system, SAP, and helped install and implement the software system.
 In 2011 the SAP department and the IT department merged and Tisha managed that newly integrated group through 2012.
 These positions focused on organizational and financial analysis, contract administration and process development and improvement.

-Prior to joining Arizona G&T Cooperatives, Tisha worked for a New Mexico municipal electric utility.
+Prior to joining AzGT, Tisha worked for a New Mexico municipal electric utility.
 She has a degree in business management.